skip to content

 Distributing invasive images and deepfakes

-Under section 26C of the Summary Offences Act 1953 (SA), it is an offence to distribute an invasive image of someone knowing or having reason to believe they do not consent.
-Under section 26DA, it is also an offence to threaten to distribute an invasive image.
+It is an offence to distribute an invasive image of someone knowing or having reason to believe they do not consent.
+It is also an offence to threaten to distribute an invasive image.

-An invasive image is a moving or still image of a person who is engaged in a private act (for example, a sexual act) or in a state of undress such that the person’s breasts or bare genital or anal region is visible.
+An invasive image is a moving or still image of a person who is engaged in a private act (for example, a sexual act) or in a state of undress (showing their breasts or bare genital or anal region).
 It can include an image that has been digitally altered.

 Depending on the circumstances, police may also consider other offences such as humiliating or degrading filming, indecent filming, blackmail, or child exploitation material offences.